 The LCA model was created with the support of LCA for Experts v.
-10.8.0.14 software and Database MLC version 2023.2.
+10.8.0.14 software and Database MLC 2023.2 version.

-Primary aluminum production datasets from the Aluminum Association (AA) and the International Alumiunium Institute (IAI) have been used to represent the primary billets purchased in USA (AA), in Canada (CA - IAI) and in East Middle East (RME - IAI).
-The resulting carbon intensity associated to the primary billets entering the plant is reported in Table 7
+Primary aluminum production datasets from International Aluminum Institute (IAI) have been used to represent the primary ingots purchased in Canada (CA - IAI) and used in the billet production.
+The resulting carbon intensity associated to the primary ingot entering the plant is reported in Table 7.

-The aluminum datasets used in the study are the most recent released by industry associations (IAI, AA).
+The aluminum dataset used in the study is the most recent released by industry association (IAI).

 Table 7.
-Data source, origin and carbon intensity of primary billets
+Data source, origin, and carbon intensity of primary aluminum

-DATASETS USED IN THE CALCULATION CARBON INTENSITY OF ELECTRICITY (KG CO 2 /kWH) WEIGHTED AVERAGE POWER MIX (%) GEOGRAPHIC ORIGIN RNA: Primary aluminum ingot AA 2.14E-01 Hydro 49.91% USA CA: Aluminum ingot mix IAI 2015 Coal 0.48% Canada RME: Aluminum ingot mix IAI 2015 Natural gas 49.59% East Middle East 0.02%
+DATASETS USED IN THE CALCULATION CARBON INTENSITY OF ELECTRICITY (KG CO 2 /kWh) WEIGHTED AVERAGE POWER MIX (%) GEOGRAPHIC ORIGIN CA: Aluminum ingot mix IAI 2015 1.53E-02 Hydro 100% Canada